ankrutik/notes/Reading Manifesto.md

 - Mind-Maps
 	- For technical or structural content
 	- *Do you want to visualize notes for decision making?*
+- Write down what thoughts were spurred on by what you read.

 Consider flagging notes for review later in a third pass.